Ukrainian ‘Playboy’ Model Elena Romanova Shows Off Pert Derriere In Black Lingerie

 In the snap, the stunner could be seen rocking a skimpy, black lingerie set that allowed her to show off major skin.
 To spice things up, Elena turned her back toward the camera, a move that enabled her to put her pert derriere on full display through her barely-there thong, one which was made up of sheer material.
 That’s not all, but the sexy ensemble also allowed Elena to show off her smooth back and small waist.

 Staying true to her signature style, the blond bombshell opted for a full face of makeup.
 She, however, used subtle shades so as not to overdo the look.
-The application featured an ivory foundation, a tinge of nude blusher, a nude-red shade of lipstick, bronze eyeshadow, a thick coat of mascara and defined eyebrows.
+The application featured an ivory foundation, a tinge of nude blusher, a nude-red shade of lipstick, bronze eyeshadow, a thick coat of mascara, and defined eyebrows.
 Elena finished off her makeup by strobing her face with lots of highlighter to achieve a shimmery look.

 She lightly twisted her blond tresses and wore them down, allowing them to cascade over her back.
 In terms of accessories, the hottie kept it very simple by only opting for a pair of small, silver stud earrings.